aptech/docs/docs/CR-plotTS.rst

 ::

-    //Create some data to plot
+    // Create some data to plot
     y = rndn(100, 1);

-    //The first input starts the series in January of 1982
+    // The first input starts the series in January of 1982
-    //The second input specifies the data to be monthly plotTS(1982, 12, y);
+    // The second input specifies the data to be monthly plotTS(1982, 12, y);

 T-bill plot with scalar start date